Best Fibre Broadband Deals

 Most homes can get fibre using Fibre To The Cabinet technology (FTTC).
 Fibre cables are brought close to your property from the telephone exchange, then copper cables are run into your home.

-In some areas, FTTP (Fibre To The Premises) is now an option.
+In many areas, full fibre broadband (FTTP) is now an option.
 This is where fibre optic lines run all the way into your home.
-This can be much faster, but only just over half of UK properties can get it right now.
-This is a net technology, and providers are pushing it heavily.
-This means there are great deals available if you are lucky enough to be in a full-fibre area.
+This can be much faster.
+There are great deals available if you are lucky enough to be in a full-fibre area.

 Also look out for smaller 'altnet' providers in your local area, who provide full-fibre plans for highly affordable prices.